DCgov/opendatadc-opendataSiteSamples/README.md

 How to Use
 ----------
+This collection of elements is designed for use with Esri's opendata site <a href="http://doc.arcgis.com/en/hub/sites/design-the-layout-of-your-open-data-site.htm">Layout Builder</a>.

+    Start by copying the code samples into a text or hmtl text editor.
-This collection of elements is designed for use with Esri's opendata site <a href="http://doc.arcgis.com/en/hub/sites/design-the-layout-of-your-open-data-site.htm">Layout Builder</a> To use simply drop into a text box and replace images, text, and link urls as needed.
+    Each contains stepped comments identified by the To use simply drop into a text box and replace images, text, and link urls as needed.

 Shared Values
 ----------